slugbyte/mold/README.md

 * `--help | -h | help` -- Print help
 * `--color` -- Force color when piping
 * `--force` -- allow a mold root installer to overwrite an existing file or directory
+* `--no-prompt` -- stop installer from prompting any questions
 * `--no-linking` -- Stop a mold command from auto-maticly linking the conf files untill the next commit
 * `--complete` -- Generate smart tab completion for a posix shell like bash or zsh